prestodb/presto/presto-docs/src/main/sphinx/functions/aggregate.rst

 .. function:: any_value(x) -> [same as input]

-    This is an alias for :func:`arbitrary`.
+    This is an alias for :func:`!arbitrary`.

 .. function:: arbitrary(x) -> [same as input]